 Are bidets good for hygiene?

-For many people, bidets are luxury items, but they can provide many benefits regarding personal hygiene.
-At Mega Bathrooms, we know the importance of great bathroom and washroom features in health, cleanliness and feeling confident.
+At Mega Bathrooms, we know the importance of a great bathroom and washroom features in health, cleanliness, and feeling confident.

 We will explore the history of hygiene and how bidets have improved cleanliness throughout the centuries.
 We will also discuss the many health benefits of using a bidet, including improved hygiene and reduced risk of infection.
 Whether you are considering purchasing a bidet or are curious about its benefits, we aim to provide you with valuable information on the role of bidets in maintaining good hygiene.